24f2008913/test-markdown-app-20251017163340/README.md

    ```bash
    git clone https://github.com/24f2008913/test-markdown-app-20251017163340.git
    ```

 2. **Navigate to the Project Directory**:
    ```bash
    cd test-markdown-app-20251017163340
    ```

 3. **Open the Application**:
-   Open `index.html` in your preferred web browser to view the application.
+   You can open the `index.html` file in your web browser to view the application.

-4. **Optional - Install Dependencies**:
-   If you wish to contribute to the development of the app, you may need to install any dependencies specified (if applicable).
+4. **Dependencies**:
+   This project does not have any external dependencies.
+Ensure you have a modern web browser to run the app.

 ## Usage Guide
+1. **Switching Tabs**: Click on the "Markdown Source" tab to edit your Markdown text.
+Click on the "Rendered Output" tab to view the formatted HTML.
-1. **Writing Markdown**: Start typing in the Markdown source tab.
-The application supports standard Markdown syntax.
+2. **Typing in Markdown**: As you type in the Markdown source tab, the rendered output will update automatically in the corresponding tab.
-2. **Viewing Output**: Switch to the rendered HTML tab to see how your Markdown will appear when rendered.
-3. **Word Count**: Keep an eye on the word count display, which updates automatically as you type.
+3. **Word Count**: The word count is displayed in real-time at the bottom of the app.
+It will reflect the number of words currently in the Markdown source.

 ## Code Explanation
-The Test Markdown App is built using HTML, CSS, and JavaScript.
-Key components include:
+The application is built using HTML, CSS, and JavaScript.
+Here are key components of the code:

-- **HTML Structure**: The application is structured with semantic HTML elements for accessibility and SEO.
+- **HTML Structure**: The markup includes sections for the tabs, the Markdown input area, the rendered output area, and the word count display.
+- **CSS Styles**: Basic styling is provided to ensure a clean and responsive layout.
 - **JavaScript Functionality**:
-  - **Tab Switching Logic**: JavaScript is used to manage the visibility of the Markdown source and rendered output tabs.
+  - **Tab Switching**: Event listeners are used to handle tab clicks and toggle visibility between the Markdown source and rendered output.
-  - **Markdown Rendering**: A library (e.g., marked.js) is utilized to convert Markdown into HTML.
+  - **Markdown Parsing**: A Markdown parser is utilized to convert Markdown text into HTML dynamically.
-  - **Word Count Calculation**: A simple function counts the words in the Markdown input and updates the display in real-time.
+  - **Word Count Logic**: A function calculates the word count based on the input in the Markdown source and updates the display accordingly.

 ## License Information
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.

----

-For more information, visit the [GitHub Repository](https://github.com/24f2008913/test-markdown-app-20251017163340) or view the live demo [here](https://24f2008913.github.io/test-markdown-app-20251017163340/).
+## Live Demo
+Experience the Test Markdown App live at: [Live Demo](https://24f2008913.github.io/test-markdown-app-20251017163340/)
 ```